-Human-made wonders include cities that reflect the rich cultural history of a bygone era and cutting-edge and technologically advanced cities.
+Human-made wonders encompass cities that reflect the rich cultural heritage of a bygone era, as well as cutting-edge and technologically advanced cities.
+Bengaluru, the city formerly known as Bangalore, is an ideal location for a combination of the two.

-As a result of the city's excellent climate, you can book tickets from Cathay Pacific online, then the stay and journey will be more enjoyable.
+As a result of the city's excellent climate, you can book tickets from Cathay Pacific online, making your stay and journey more enjoyable.
+Once you've decided to travel to Bengaluru, be sure not to miss out on the best places to visit in Bangalore, listed below.

 Bangalore's Top Attractions